petrbouchal/petrbouchal.github.io/content/_index.md

 I work at the intersection of data analysis, public policy and technology.
 I do data analysis and create tools for better, evidence-informed governance.

 Currently I am a freelancer, working primarily with public and non-profit organisations.
 I am available for contract work.
+Previously, I led the strategy team at Prague's Institute for Planning and Development, the Czech government's evaluation unit for EU funds, as well as the data team at a small consulting company.
+Earlier in my career I worked as a research analyst at the Institute for Government.

 Thematically, I am interested in public finance, urban governance and public strategy generally.
 Methodologically, I am broadly based as an analyst and policy evaluator with a preference for mixed methods research.
 I currently serve as a member of the board of the [Czech Evaluation Society](https://czecheval.cz).